hesselberthlab/lab-website-new/_pages/about.md

 responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal
 tissue, and approaches for quantifying metabolite levels.

-The newest effort in the lab is a collaboration with clinicians at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
-We are developing a pipeline using patient-derived cells to identify therapeutic antisense oligonucleotides that correct the negative impacts of mutations that alter pre-mRNA splicing.
+The newest efforts in the lab focus on RNA therapeutics.
+One is a collaboration with clinicians at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
+A second area of emphasis is on development of mRNA vaccines withthat promote unique immune responses for therapeutic purposes.

 Finally, we host the [Informatics Fellows](https://medschool.cuanschutz.edu/rbi/training-and-education/informatics-fellows-program)